unrealwork/atsd-use-cases/tutorials/docker-monitoring/README.md

 > Tags contain [ATSD](https://axibase.com/docs/atsd/) terms.

 This expression groups all containers that support `metrics` service in production.
 New containers are automatically added to the roll-up.
-When a container is terminated, it is not removed from the group, allowing you to see detailed historical data for the selected service.
+When a container is stopped, it is not removed from the group, allowing you to see detailed historical data for the selected service.

 Grouping based on metadata allows you to build roll-up portals.
 Below is an example of a portal for `API` service containers running in the `SVL` data center.
 You can see the API service broken down by container, which gives insight into the overall service performance and the performance of individual microservices.